 - The Pruvit Compliance Department will send an acknowledgment of receipt to the complaining Promoter;

 - The Pruvit Compliance Department will provide a verbal or written notice of the allegation to the Promoter under investigation.
-If a written notice is sent to the Promoter, he or she will have 10 business days from the date of the notification letter to present all information relating to the incident for review by Pruvit;
+If written notice is sent to the Promoter, he or she will have 10 business days from the date of the notification letter to present all information relating to the incident for review by Pruvit;

 - The Pruvit Compliance Department will thoroughly investigate the complaint, consider all the submitted information it deems relevant, including information from collateral sources.
-Due to the unique nature of each situation, determinations of the appropriate remedy will be on a case by case basis, and the length of time to reach a resolution will vary; and
+Due to the unique nature of each situation, determinations of the appropriate remedy will be on a case-by-case basis, and the length of time to reach a resolution will vary; and

 - During the course of the investigation, the Compliance Department will only provide periodic updates simply stating that the investigation is ongoing.
 No other information will be released during this time.
 Promoter calls, letters, and requests for “progress reports” during the course of the investigation will not be answered or returned.